-The need for specialty fire protection and extinguishing system (e.g., dry pipe, kitchen hood) must be reviewed with EHS early in the design phase,.
+The need for specialty fire protection and extinguishing system (e.g., dry pipe, kitchen hood) must be reviewed with EHS early in the design phase; as well as its design and installation.
 A standard wet pipe sprinkler system is preferred if the code allows.